Shalin Liu Performance Center

 The Design Team

-The construction of the Shalin Liu Performance Center was a collaboration between lead architects Alan Joslin and Deborah Epstein (Epstein Joslin Architects, Cambridge, MA) and internationally known acoustician R. Lawrence Kirkegaard (Kirkegaard Associates, Chicago, IL).
-Joslin and Kirkegaard have worked together on performing arts venues for over 20 years, beginning with the design of Ozawa Hall at Tanglewood for the Boston Symphony Orchestra
+A collaboration between architects Alan Joslin and Deborah Epstein (Epstein Joslin Architects, Cambridge, MA) and acoustician R. Lawrence Kirkegaard (Kirkegaard Associates, Chicago, IL), the center’s design is a tribute to both musical excellence and Rockport’s coastal beauty.
+Joslin and Kirkegaard have worked together on performing arts venues for over 20 years, beginning with the design of Ozawa Hall at Tanglewood for the Boston Symphony Orchestra.

 Interior Highlights